uaf-math/calc1/index.md

 ### Getting Started

 * See the [Week 1](week1) menu item to get started with the ALEKS PPL (placement, preparation, and learning) test.
-You need to log in to ALEKS by Tuesday, January 15.
+You need to log in to ALEKS by Tuesday, August 27.
 You will need to either complete 10 hours or 90% of your pie in ALEKS PPL's learning mode by the end of the day of Monday, January 21.

 * Go to [the doodle poll](https://doodle.com/poll/cr28umftgm2be6f5) to choose a two-hour block for the proctored ALEKS assessment (= Quiz 1) on Tuesday 1/22.
 The blocks are 10am-12, 12-2pm, 2-4pm, and 4-6pm; you can only choose one and space is limited.